-- World History I-3 credit hours.
+- HIS 101 World History I 3 credit hours.
 A survey of the evolution of civilization with an effort to show the interrelationship of all cultures from earliest times (Pre-History) through the 15th century.
 Prerequisites: None. - HIS 101E World History I Enriched 4 credit hours (3 clock hour lecture and 1 clock hour lab per week).
 A survey of the evolution of civilization with an effort to show the interrelationships of all cultures from earliest times (Pre-History) through the 15th century.
 In addition to regular course work, students are required to attend on-hour tutorial sessions/labs each week conducted in cooperation with the Tutorial Assistance Network (TAN) in the Freshman Academy.
 Approval from the Freshman Academy and consent of the instructor is required for enrollment in this class. - HIS 101H World History I Honors 3 credit hours.
 A survey of the evolution of civilization with an effort to show the interrelationship of all cultures from earliest times (Pre-History) through the 15th century.
 Prerequisites: None.
-Approval for enrollment in this course is required from the Director of the Honors Program and instructor consent. - World History II 3 credit hours.
+Approval for enrollment in this course is required from the Director of the Honors Program and instructor consent. - HIS 102 World History II 3 credit hours.
 A survey of the evolution of civilization with an effort to show the interrelationship of all cultures from 1500 through the present.
 Prerequisites: None. - HIS 102H World History II Honors 3 credit hours.
 A survey of the evolution of civilization with an effort to show the interrelationship of all cultures from 1500 through the present.
 Prerequisites: None.
-Approval for enrollment in this course is required from the Director of the Honors Program and instructor consent.
+Approval for enrollment in this course is required from the Director of the Honors Program and instructor consent. - HIS 105 Contemporary World History 3 credit hours.

-- HIS 104 Introduction to History as a Discipline 3 credit hours.
-A course designed to introduce students to the nature of the discipline, fields of study, and careers in history (academic and non-academic).
-This focus is on the essential characteristics of "history proper," historical subject matter and fields of study; the relationship of history to other disciplines; historical techniques, (i.e., how to study history, writing about history, and historical research), as well as the uses of history.
-Prerequisites: None. - HIS 105 Contemporary World History 3 credit hours.
 A course exploring major developments throughout the world from World War II to the present.
 It includes such topics as Cold War, African and Asian nationalism, Third World development, United Nations, economic disparity between north and south, disintegration of communist Europe, as well as technological, intellectual, and cultural developments in the period.
 Prerequisites: None. - HIS 201 American History I 3 credit hours.
 A study of the political, economic, social and religious development of the United States from the earliest settlements to 1877.
+Prerequisites: None.

-Prerequisites: None. - HIS 202 American History II 3 credit hours.
+- HIS 202 American History II 3 credit hours.
 A study of the political, economic, social and religious development of the United States from 1877 through the present.
-Prerequisites: None. - HIS 203 Foundations of American History and Government 3 credit hours.
-A survey course designed to review the historical events which influenced the major economic, political, and social development of America.
 Prerequisites: None. - HIS 204 Intro to African-American History 3 credit hours.
 An introduction to the African-American history which surveys experience of Africans in America from their arrival in the 1600s, through slavery, Reconstruction, the Civil Rights era, to the present day.
 The emphasis is on gaining a critical understanding of key events and situations that have shaped African-American life and culture.
 Prerequisites: None. - Africana Studies 3 credit hours.
 A course dealing with the basic origin and orientation of the study of the African American experience.
 It is concerned with the relationships between African American Studies, Africana Studies, and other related fields of study.
 Its focus is a multi-dimensional and interdisciplinary perspective and approach to the African American experience.
 The emphasis is placed on ideas and developments that have influenced and shaped African American studies and its relation to African and diaspora studies.
 Prerequisites: None.